rleal16/An-API-for-Partition-Crossovers/README.md

 ## NK Landscapes

 To run the partition crossover of the NK Landscapes, the number of sub-function, the number of variables for each function, and the total number of variables must be provided.
-To this end, run the following command on the terminal:
+Execute the following command in the terminal:

 ```bash
 python main.py <num. of sub-function> <num. of vars per sub-function> <num. of variables>